 How to Register for Classes

 Registering for classes can sometimes be a confusing process.
-New York Tech has created a series of video tutorials that will guide you step by step through the registration process.
-You can access the registration process tutorials through the AEC website.
+New York Tech has created a series of video tutorials that will guide you step-by-step through the registration process.
+For more information, please contact Advising.

 Transcripts may be ordered online through the National Student Clearinghouse (NSC).
 Log in to the my.NYIT portal to order a transcript or, if you do not have access to the portal, you may order transcripts directly through NSC at getmytranscript.com.
 You may order an electronic transcript (PDF) or opt to receive a paper copy by mail.